antvis/Graphin/packages/graphin-components/src/CreateEdge/index.en-US.md

 - CreateEdge is a container component, which takes `edit-icon` as a child.
 On click, it activates the edge building mode
 - Good UI/UX by default including mouse hover state, mouse indication style, global state hint, etc.
-- Takes a callback function: onChange which passes the latest canvas data and allows the user to synchronize it with Graphin.props.data
+- Takes a callback function: onChange which passes the latest canvas data.edges and allows the user to synchronize it with Graphin.props.data

 ## Reference